In this section

-Sometimes, as dairy farmer Joanna Binnington is managing the “boisterous teenage heifers” on her Sussex farm, she pauses for a moment to reflect on just how her life has changed.
+Sometimes, as dairy farmer Joanna Binnington is managing the “energetic teenage heifers” on her Sussex farm, she pauses for a moment to reflect on just how her life has changed.

 Previously, Joanna was working in London as a buyer for a high-end glassware retailer.
 Then in 1981, she married Tim and a few years later that was it, she upped sticks and made the move into farming.

 “I’d always enjoyed working with animals and the chance to get involved with the family farm was too good an opportunity to miss.
 I have a special passion for cows.
 Within two years, Joanna had taken over running the farm.

 At that time, we had a herd of 120 pedigree Holsteins, black and white dairy cows that are such an iconic part of our countryside.
 I love every part of working with them - walking through the herd and hearing them cudding quietly, the breeding and rearing of calves, letting the cows out to pasture in the spring and bringing them back inside before the start of winter.”

 The herd has now expanded to 250 milking cows with 80 yearling heifers and 80 heifer calves.
 The farm are proud to be suppliers of milk for M&S and are working with RSPCA Assured to ensure the highest welfare standards for all the stock.

 When Joanna first came into dairy farming, there were very few women working in the industry and she describes herself as having been “a bit of a novelty.”

 “I had to learn absolutely everything from scratch.
 But there are advantages to coming from a non-farming background.
 You aren’t afraid to question everything and be open to new ideas and innovations.”